dojo/docs/quickstart/data/usingdatastores/sorting.rst

                }
              }

-             //Callback for if the lookup fails.
-             function fetchFailed(error, request) {
+             // Callback for if the lookup fails. function fetchFailed(error, request) {
                 alert("lookup failed.");
              }

-             //Fetch the data in a sorted order. foodStore.fetch({onBegin: clearSortedList, onComplete: gotSortedItems, onError: fetchFailed, sort: [{ attribute: "aisle"},{attribute: "name"}]});
+             // Fetch the data in a sorted order. foodStore.fetch({onBegin: clearSortedList, onComplete: gotSortedItems, onError: fetchFailed, sort: [{ attribute: "aisle"},{attribute: "name"}]});

-             //Fetch the data in an unsorted order. foodStore.fetch({onBegin: clearUnSortedList, onComplete: gotUnSortedItems, onError: fetchFailed});
+             // Fetch the data in an unsorted order. foodStore.fetch({onBegin: clearUnSortedList, onComplete: gotUnSortedItems, onError: fetchFailed});
            }
-           //Link the click event of the button to driving the fetch. dojo.connect(button, "onClick", getAllItems);
+           // Link the click event of the button to driving the fetch. dojo.connect(button, "onClick", getAllItems);
         }
-        //Set the init function to run when dojo loading and page parsing has completed. dojo.ready(init);
+        // Set the init function to run when dojo loading and page parsing has completed. dojo.ready(init);
     </script>